encord-team/encord-client-python/docs/source/tutorials/projects.rst

 Adding components to a project ontology
 ---------------------------------------

-The ontology has two overall types of components, classifications and objects.
+The ontology has two types of components, classifications and objects.

 Classifications relate to whole frames.
-For example, if want to be able to annotate if an image if a of a cat or a dog as a whole, you will add an animal classification with options "Cat" and "Dog."
+For example, if you want to be able to annotate whether an image is of a cat or a dog as a whole, you will add an animal classification with options "Cat" and "Dog."

 Objects, on the other hand, are specific to locations in a frame.
-For example, if you want to annotate where is the dog in the image, you would first add an object to the ontology.
+For example, if you want to annotate where the dog is in the image, you would add a dog object to the ontology.
-Objects could for example be a bounding box or a polygon indicating where the dog is.
+Objects are located using a graphical annotation, such as a bounding box or a polygon, indicating where the dog is.
 In the following subsections, we will show you how both scenarios are done.

-Adding a classification to a project ontology
+Adding a classification to an ontology
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Here, we are in the "cat vs. dog" scenario from above.
+Here we are in the "cat vs. dog" scenario from above.
-Adding classifications for cats and dogs to an ontology via the |sdk| is done as follows.
+Classifications for cats and dogs are added to an ontology using the :meth:`add_classification() <.EncordClientProject.add_classification>` method.

 The :meth:`add_classification() <.EncordClientProject.add_classification>` method takes the following parameters:

-* ``name`` the description of the classification
+* ``name``: the description of the classification as a string
-* ``classification_type`` a value from the :class:`.ClassificationType` enum.
+* ``classification_type``: a value from the :class:`.ClassificationType` enum.
-* ``required`` - a boolean value specifying whether the classification is mandatory
+* ``required``: a boolean value specifying whether the classification is mandatory
-* ``options`` - a list of options that the annotator can choose from in case of :class:`CHECKLIST <.ClassificationType>`/:class:`RADIO <.ClassificationType>`.
+* ``options``: a list of options that the annotator can choose from in case of :class:`CHECKLIST <.ClassificationType>`/:class:`RADIO <.ClassificationType>`.
   Omit this parameter if adding a ``TEXT`` classification.

 .. tabs::